vadimdemedes/ink/readme.md

 The key difference you have to remember is that the rendering result isn't a DOM, but a string, which Ink writes to the output.

-To ensure all examples work and you can begin your adventure with Ink, make sure to set up Babel with a React preset.
+To get started with Ink quickly, use [`create-ink-app`](https://github.com/vadimdemedes/create-ink-app) to quickly scaffold a new Ink-based CLI.
+Alternatively, here's how to configure Babel to work with Ink.
+To ensure all examples work and you can begin your adventure, make sure to set up Babel with a React preset.
 After [installing Babel](https://babeljs.io/docs/en/usage), configure it in `package.json`:

 ```json
 {